 - Develop a project plan.
-Map out tasks, timing, milestones, etc. Get buy in from your client and team and refer back to it regularly to make sure you're on track.
+Map out the tasks, timing, milestones, etc. Get buy in from your client and team and refer back to it regularly to make sure you're on track.

 - Appoint a project leader.
 Projects are always teamwork.
 But there should be one person who is ultimately responsible for pulling it all together and leading the team.

 - Build your team.
 Think carefully about who you want and need on the team.
-Who has the skills and experience needed AND has capacity to work on this project.
-Be open to the possibility that you might not have all the skills needed on the team yet – always better to know this early.
+Who has the skills and experience needed AND has capacity to work on this project?
+Be open to the possibility that you might not have all the skills needed on the team yet – it's always better to know this early.

 - Clarify their roles, responsibilities & expectations.
 Make sure everyone on the team (including the client) knows what their role is and what they are expected to do to contribute to the project.

 - Clarify timelines – be realistic.
 Once everyone knows what they are expected to do make sure they also know by when.
 Don't be afraid to discuss and set realistic expectations on time frames with your clients.